thetillhoff/workshop/docs/labs/lab_4/1_hands_on.md

 Since it's a Fargate cluster, it doesn't cost anything, as we aren't running any tasks yet.

 Previously, we created a security group rule to allow access to the database from our own IP address manually.
-Now, we'll automate the security group rule for the ECS-hosted task-service.
+Now, we'll automate the security group rule for the ECS-hosted todo-service.
 For that, we need both security groups in one Stack.
 It's better to set up the necessary security group rule in the EcsStack, since it's the one that depends on the database and not the other way around.

 We could pass the whole database object to the ECS stack, or just the security group.
 Both would work, but the former breaches the least-privilege principle.